cdapio/cdap/docs/loom-docs/source/faq/general.rst

 From the `Savanna <https://savanna.readthedocs.org/en/latest/>`_ site:

-.. epigraph:: "Savanna project aims to provide users with simple means to provision a Hadoop cluster at OpenStack by specifying several parameters like Hadoop version, cluster topology, nodes hardware details and a ..."
+.. epigraph:: "Savanna project aims to provide users with simple means to provision a Hadoop cluster at OpenStack by specifying several parameters like Hadoop version, cluster topology, nodes hardware details..."

-Even though Loom seems to be similar to Apache Ambari and Savanna it's vastly different in terms of functionality and system capabilities.
+Even though Loom may seem similar to Apache Ambari and Savanna it is vastly different in terms of functionality and system capabilities.

 .. figure:: loom-ambari-comparision.png
     :align: center